TobyFrank/cs124-lab2/design/design.md

 Third Lab:

 We conducted even more user testing than usual this time around because of how useful it is.
 Our friends were really impressed by the intuitiveness of the application and the overall look (especially since they had either taken this class previously or tested an earlier version of our application).
 Some things they noticed were that they could click enter to complte actions and that they could click off modules in order to cancel actions.
 Some of the suggestions they had which we implemented incluced added an option for the filter to be ascending or descending, making clicking off the drop-downs a way to close them, and making editing tasks more intuitive by also implementing click off features.
 We also changed the filter icon that was more intuitive to them by having them pick between two icon options.

+Fourth Lab:

+Our users were incredible.
+They questioned every design choice (like the aforementioned priority flags) and walking through the logic behind subtasks: how they're ordered, what happens when they're crossed, and when they should appear in the completed tag to name a few.
+Overall they were really impressed (again) to see how far we've come since Lab 1.

 <br><br>